Staff Well Being

 Below are links to some of these resources.

-In school you can speak in confidence to your line-manager, SLT line-manager, or the School Business Manager.
-If you feel that it would be better to speak to someone within the Trust but outside of School, the SBM can refer you to our Trust HR Manager, Carla.
+In school you can speak in confidence to your line-manager, SLT line-manager, or the School Operations Manager.
+If you feel that it would be better to speak to someone within the Trust but outside of School, the School Operations Manager can refer you to our Trust HR Manager, Kelly.

 We can support you through whatever is going on either through active listening; an individual support plan (IRAMP), or a refer you for additional support elsewhere.